wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-with-thresholds.md

 1. Open Wallarm Console → **Triggers** and open the window for trigger creation.
 1. Select the **Number of malicious payloads** condition.
-1. Set number of malicious payloads from one IP per time interval.
+1. Set number of different malicious payloads from one IP per time interval.
 On exceeding this number within the specified time, the trigger will be activated.
 1. If required, set one or several filters:

     * **Type** is a [type](../../attacks-vulns-list.md) of attack detected in the request or a type of vulnerability the request is directed to.